 Distinguished Fellow, Foreign Policy Studies Programme

-Ambassador Rajiv Bhatia is a Distinguished Fellow, Foreign Policy Studies Programme at Gateway House.
+Ambassador Rajiv Bhatia is Distinguished Fellow, Foreign Studies Programme at Gateway House.
 He is a member of CII’s International Advisory Council, Trade Policy Council and Africa Committee.
 He is the Chair of FICCI’s Task Force on Blue Economy, and served as Chair of Core Group of Experts on BIMSTEC.
 He is a founding member of the Kalinga International Foundation and a member of the governing council of Asian Confluence.
 As Director General of the Indian Council of World Affairs (ICWA) from 2012-15, he played a key role in strengthening India's Track-II research and outreach activities.
-During a 37-year innings in the Indian Foreign Service (IFS), he served as Ambassador to Myanmar and Mexico and as High Commissioner to Kenya and South Africa.
+During a 37-year innings in the Indian Foreign Service (IFS), he served as Ambassador to Myanmar and Mexico and as High Commissioner to Kenya, South Africa and Lesotho.
 He dealt with a part of South Asia, while posted as Joint Secretary in the Ministry of External Affairs.
-A prolific columnist, he also delivers lectures on foreign policy issues in India and abroad.
-He was Senior Visiting Research Fellow during 2011-13 at the Institute of Southeast Asian Studies (ISEAS), Singapore.
-He holds a Masters degree in political science from Allahabad University.
+A prolific columnist, he is also a regular speaker on foreign policy and diplomacy in India and abroad.
+He was Senior Visiting Research Fellow during 2011-13 at the Institute of South East Asian Studies (ISEAS), Singapore.
+He holds a master’s degree in political science from Allahabad University.
 His first book India in Global Affairs: Perspectives from Sapru House (KW Publishers, 2015) presented a sober and insightful view of India’s contemporary foreign policy.
-His second book, India-Myanmar Relations: Changing contours (Routledge) has received critical acclaim.
+His second book, India-Myanmar Relations: Changing contours (Routledge 2016) received critical acclaim.
 His third book, India-Africa Relations: Changing Horizons (Routledge 2022) has also been receiving positive reviews.